Keyboardly-App/keyboardly-dev/doc/Glossary.md

     <tr>
         <td>isBorderMode()</td>
         <td>Boolean</td>
-        <td>for check current keyboard border theme, is with border or not.</td>
+        <td>To check the current keyboard border theme, is border or non-border.</td>
     </tr>
     <tr>
         <td>isDarkMode()</td>
         <td>Boolean</td>
-        <td>for check current keyboard theme, is dark mode or not.</td>
+        <td>For checking the current keyboard theme, is it dark mode or not. </td>
     </tr>
     <tr>
         <td>loadingOnInput(loading: Boolean)</td>